-'Even BJP supporters are ashamed': Opposition slams PM's Video-Conference
+'Betrayal of national sentiments': Opposition slams PM's Video-Conference

 New Delhi, Feb 27: Opposition leaders on Thursday lashed out at the BJP for going ahead with Prime Minister Narendra Modi's address to party workers through a mega video-conference amid escalating tension with Pakistan.